eyassud/ngrx-example/README.md

 Run `json-server --watch src/app/sampleData/data.json`

-Run `npm run example` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding